Blackburn, Missouri

-Blackburn is a city in Lafayette and Saline counties in the U.S. state of Missouri and is part of the Kansas City metropolitan area.
-The population was 249 at the 2010 census.
+Blackburn is a city in Lafayette and Saline counties in Missouri, United States.
+It is part of the Kansas City metropolitan area.
+The population was 224 at the 2020 census.

 History

 Blackburn was platted in 1880 when the railroad was extended through the neighborhood.
 A post office called Blackburn has been in operation since 1878.
-The community has the name of Francis Blackburn, a first settler.
+The community shares a name with a town in Lancashire England and has the name of Francis Blackburn, a first settler.